This is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood

 Vail’s case for a canopy rested largely on the mythology of the Greeks, Romans, Egyptians, and other ancient cultures.
 He argued that a real canopy, millions of years ago, produced these myths.
 Vail wrote,

 I have been told again and again that the canopy idea is weak because it is founded on mythology.
 I can only protest that it is not founded on mythology.
 On the contrary mythology is largely founded on the canopy, fossilized in human thot [thought].
-The canopy as a watery heaven close to the earth existed for untold millions of years before a myth ever germinated.23
+The canopy as a watery heaven close to the Earth existed for untold millions of years before a myth ever germinated.24

 We can all agree with Vail that ancient mythology and today’s canopy theories are linked.
 But which came first: myth or canopy?
 If the best canopy theory cannot overcome the scientific problems mentioned earlier, then a canopy did not produce or precede the ancient myths.
 Myths probably produced canopy theories.